 If your freelancer accepts the refund request

-If your freelancer disputes the escrow refund
+If your talent disputes the escrow refund

-As per the Fixed-Price Escrow Instructions, when your freelancer submits a milestone for your approval, you have 14 days to review.
+When your talent or agency submits a milestone for your approval, you have 14 days to review and approve.
+This is set in the Fixed-Price Escrow Instructions.
 During this period, you can release the full payment, release a partial payment, or request changes to the work.
-If you do not take action, that is considered approval and funds will be automatically released to your freelancer.
-You still have the option to request a refund from your freelancer through Upwork once the funds have been released.
+You can also file a dispute.
+If you do not take any action within those 14 days, that is considered approval and funds will be automatically released to your freelancer or agency.